davidakennedy/davidakennedy.com/_src/pages/speaking.md

 I love talking about the web and have spoken at a number of events and conferences.
 My primary topics include WordPress and accessibility.
 See the listing below for past engagements and slides.

+## 2022

+- **Accessibility Beyond Compliance: Centering Disabled People in Government Technology**: Code for America Summit 2022; May, 2022; Remote.
+[YouTube video of the talk from the Code For America Summit](https://www.youtube.com/watch?v=mTN9Zg48JRw).
+I helped colleagues prepare for this panel discussion on accessibility within the government space by providing content feedback.
+I also moderated the chat during the panel.
+Super proud of the panel the team put together.

+## 2021

+No speaking engagements.

+## 2020

+No speaking engagements.

 ## 2019

 - **Inclusive Design: Whose Opportunity Is It?**: Change Forum 2019; February 5, 2019; London, UK.
-[Related blog post summarizing the talk](https://automattic.design/2019/02/03/inclusive-design-whose-opportunity-is-it/)
+[Related blog post summarizing the talk](https://automattic.design/2019/02/03/.inclusive-design-whose-opportunity-is-it/).

 ## 2018